-The increase in equity reserves by P4,005 million was mainly due to the gain on exchange differences on the translation of foreign operations for the period resulting from the depreciation of Philippine Peso against the US Dollar.
+The increase in equity reserves by P4,005 million was mainly due to the gain on exchange differences on the translation of foreign operations in 2021 resulting from the depreciation of Philippine Peso against the US Dollar.

-The increase in appropriated retained earnings by P6,475 million was mainly due to the appropriation for the period by (a) SMC SLEX Holdings Company Inc.'s (formerly MTD Manila Expressways Inc.) to fund the construction of the SLEX Toll Road 4 Project, (b) SMC SLEX, Inc.'s (formerly South Luzon Tollways Corporation) for funding of capital expenditures, (c) Magnolia, Inc. to fund its Butter, Margarine and Cheese Plant expansion projects, and

-(d) Strategic Power Devt.
-Corp.
-(SPDC) for fixed monthly payments to PSALM.
-This was partly offset by the reversal of appropriations of Petron for capital projects that were already completed and South Premiere Power Corporation (SPPC) for the portion of paid fixed monthly payments to PSALM.
+The increase in appropriated retained earnings by P6,475 million was mainly due to the appropriation for the period by: (a) SSHCI to fund the construction of the SLEX - TR4 Project, (b) SMC SLEX for funding of capital expenditures, (c) Magnolia, Inc. to fund its Butter, Margarine and Cheese Plant expansion projects, and (d) San Roque Hydropower Inc. [SRHI; formerly Strategic Power Devt.
+Corp.] for fixed monthly payments to PSALM.
+This was partly offset by the reversal of appropriations of Petron for capital projects that were already completed and SPPC for the portion of paid fixed monthly payments to PSALM.